jlevy/og-equity-compensation/README.md

 ### Compensation

 - Your **compensation** is everything you get for working for a company.
-- When you negotiate compensation with a company, the elements to think about are benefits, cash (salary), and equity.
+- When you negotiate compensation with a company, the elements to think about are cash (salary and bonus), benefits (health insurance, retirement, other perks), and equity (what we discuss here).
 - [**Equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp) refers to owning or having rights to buy a portion of the company.
 - Equity compensation is commonly used for founders, executives, employees, contractors, advisors, directors, and others.
 - The purpose of equity compensation is twofold: